 The ban mian of my dreams is poetic in its simplicity.
 The key is a few obviously delicious ingredients (noodles, sesame oil, soy sauce, peanut butter) served piping hot and topped with chopped scallions for an added kick.
 The hardest part about making ban mian is using the right type of noodle.
 Over the years, I’ve tried cooking this with all kinds of pastas out of desperation (rice vermicelli, egg noodles, pad thai noodles…even spaghetti and linguini) and it’s NEVER as amazing as if you just suck it up and pick up some fresh wonton noodles from Chinatown.
 They keep in your fridge for weeks and in the freezer for even longer, so there’s really no reason not to stock up.

-1 pack of wonton noodles (contains 3 nests of noodles)
+1 pack of wonton noodles (contains 3 or 4 nests of noodles)

 3 tablespoons of creamy peanut butter

 Soy sauce, to taste (start with one tablespoon)